The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: Dilation of toral contractions

-is an example of a distinguished variety in $\D^2$ which is known as \textit{Neil parabola}.
+The \textit{Neil parabola} $ W=\left\{(z_1, z_2) \in \D^2 : z_1^2=z_2^3\right\} $ is an example of a distinguished variety in $\D^2$.
 Dritschel, Jury and McCullough proved (see Theorem 1.1 and Corollary 3.2 in \cite{Dritschel}) that rational dilation fails on the Neil parabola by assuring the existence of a contractive representation of $Rat(W)$ which is not completely contractive.
 Capitalizing their ideas, we produce our next example to show that there is a commuting pair of contractions $(X, Y)$ annihilated by an irreducible toral polynomial $q$ but $Z(q) \cap \DC^2$ is not a spectral set for $(X, Y)$.

 \begin{eg} Let $A(\D)$ be the algebra of functions that are continuous on $\DC$ and holomorphic in $\D$.
 Let $\mathcal{A}_0$ be the subalgebra of $A(\D)$ generated by the polynomials $z^2$ and $z^3$.
 Then every element in $\mathcal{A}_0$ is of the form